What Is Purpose Code and Why Is It Required?

 Indian exporters engaging in international transactions must adhere to specific compliance requirements related to purpose codes.
 Key considerations include:

-• Correct Code Selection: Exporters must accurately select the appropriate RBI purpose code for each transaction, ensuring that it aligns with the nature of the financial activity.
+- Correct Code Selection: Exporters must select the appropriate purpose code for inward remittance for each transaction, ensuring that it aligns with the nature of the financial activity.

-• Knowledge and Training: Exporters should invest in training and awareness programs for their staff to ensure a thorough understanding of compliance obligations.
+- Knowledge and Training: Exporters should invest in training and awareness programs for their staff to ensure they fully understand compliance obligations.

 Facilitating Accurate Tracking of Foreign Exchange Transactions